The complete guide to closing costs for buyers in Quebec real-estate (2026)

 What is total cash to close?

-An example of this is shown in the table below.
-This example assumes $750,000 purchase price, a 20% down payment, closing costs of 4% of the purchase price for the buyer and $2500 of adjustments.
+The table below shows an example of this.
+If we assume a $750,000 purchase price, a 20% down payment, closing costs of 4% of the purchase price for the buyer and $2500 of adjustments.

 What is typically included in closing costs?